wanderdust/newsletter/content/posts/023_load_testing_databricks_sql_warehose/index.md

 On the other hand, complex queries quickly become a bottleneck, making the warehouse unsuitable for this use case.

-Having said that, we have not been very negligent with the data modelling in this post.
+Having said that, we have not been negligent with the data modelling in this post.
 As a best practice, any data that is ready to serve a business use case should have been premodelled in advance.

 By doing the pre-aggregations in advance such as using materialised views, we can further simplify the queries into simple SELECT statements, which would execute much faster, and would be more likely to scale under heavy load.